sygmaprotocol/sygma-sdk/README.md

 ````

 With this you can use our SDK and create the render logic to show your tokens and your networks of the bridge.
-For a more in depth review, check out our `erc20` and `erc721` examples.
+For a more in depth review, check out our `erc20`,  `erc721` and `generic handler` examples.

 ## Support